Finnix-Enterprises/00001-SOF-7-A-01/README.md

-USE serveo.net link for connecting with the backend command example ssh -R 80:localhost:3000 serveo.net // for the backend port if 3000 for example in command prompt for the webapp deployment procedure USE the following:
+USE serveo.net link for connecting with the backend command example ssh -R 80:localhost:3000 serveo.net // for the backend port if 3000 for example in command prompt.

-typ ngrok http 5173(port of frontend) copy the link and use it wherever
+For the webapp deployment procedure USE the following command: ngrok http 5173(port of frontend)

+-Copy the link and use it wherever